 As with the itemized deduction, you can deduct a portion of your overall auto expenses equal to the percentage of miles you drove for business purposes during the tax year, or you can deduct the standard mileage rate per mile driven.
-The standard mileage rate for 2020 was 57.5 cents per mile.
-It drops to 56 cents per mile in 2021.
+The standard mileage rate for 2022 is 58.5 cents per mile, up 2.5 cents from the 2021 rate.

 Allowable auto expenses include: